-As further discussed in Section IV.E, Greenhouse Gas Emissions, of this Draft EIR, the Project design includes characteristics that would reduce trips and VMT as compared to a standard project within the Air Basin as measured by the air quality model (CalEEMod).
-While these Project characteristics primarily reduce GHG emissions, they would also reduce criteria air pollutants discussed herein.
-These relative reductions in vehicle trips and VMT from a standard project within the Air Basin help quantify the criteria air pollutant emissions reductions achieved by locating the Project in an infill site within an HQTA that promotes alternative modes of transportation.
+As further discussed in Section IV.E, Greenhouse Gas Emissions, of this Draft EIR, the Project design includes characteristics that would reduce trips and VMT as compared to a standard project within the Air Basin as measured by the air quality model (CalEEMod).83 While these Project characteristics primarily reduce GHG emissions, they would also reduce criteria air pollutants discussed herein.
+These relative reductions in vehicle trips and VMT from a standard project within the Air Basin help quantify the criteria air pollutant emissions reductions achieved by locating the Project on an infill site within an HQTA and a Livable Corridor/HQTC, thereby promoting the use of alternative modes of transportation.
+Specifically, the Project would introduce residential uses on the Project Site in proximity to existing office, retail, and restaurant uses, as well as those proposed by the Project, which would reduce VMT by encouraging walking and non-automotive forms of transportation; introduce new residential uses in close proximity to job centers, and increase transit accessibility by locating new residential units within 0.25 mile of existing bus routes and the Metro B Line Hollywood/Vine Station.
+Details regarding VMT reduction due to Project Site characteristics are provided in Appendix B of this Draft EIR.